myles-codes/AtomicAndPhysicalConstants.jl/docs/src/constants.md

 ```

+### Atomic mass and Electron binding energies

+Unfortunately, Atomic and Isotopic masses do not scale perfectly to reality; we haven't been able to account for binding energies of electrons in varying shells in this code.
+As a result, the mass of any given isotope in any charge state is taken to be the mass of the neutrally charged isotope (from NIST) plus or minus the requisite number of
+electron masses.

 ## Constants Sources and Updates

 - The constants data comes from CODATA.
 You can choose which year of CODATA values to use through different submodules.
 If not specified, it defaults to CODATA2022.
 For example: